ManishaDhankhar/Puzzle-Game/README.md

 # Puzzle-Game
-A fun and interactive 3x3 Shinchan puzzle game built with HTML, CSS, and JavaScript.
+A fun and interactive 3x3 Shinchan puzzle game built with<b> HTML, CSS,</b> and<b> JavaScript</b>.
 Drag and drop tiles to reveal the full image.
-A playful project to explore DOM magic and boost your JS skills.
+A playful project to explore DOM magic and boost JS skills.